inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 2208)[```none
-Then, trills of sinusoidal twins, bimodel in their urgency, like shrill staccato violins are racing to converge on key, for logical method to cleanse me of the space and help confine in time, that polarising lens, to place my actions into line.
+Then trills of sinusoidal twins, bimodel in their urgency, like shrill staccato violins are racing to converge on key, for logical method to cleanse me of the space and help confine to time, that polarising lens which place my actions into line.
 Confusion breaks my timidness, distracting with a spectacle, invigorating willingness